symfony/symfony-docs/form/data_transformers.rst

     // ...

-Cool, you're done!
+Cool, you are done!
 Your user will be able to enter an issue number into the text field, which will be transformed back into an Issue object.
 This means that, after a successful submission, the Form component will pass a real ``Issue`` object to ``Task::setIssue()`` instead of the issue number.

-If the issue isn't found, a form error will be created for that field and its error message can be controlled with the ``invalid_message`` field option.
+If the issue is not found, a form error will be created for that field and its error message can be controlled with the ``invalid_message`` field option.

 .. caution::